 Your dreams can be bigger than your fears.

 It’s a vision of paradise.
 Shafts of sunlight stream through windows in the clouds, illuminating towering rock pinnacles.
 Royal palms crowd their bases, rising above a turquoise sea.
 Luminous white birds glide between the spires and agile mountain goats scamper around precipices.
-The remote island paradise, Fatu Hiva, lies near the center of the South Pacific.
+This remote island paradise, Fatu Hiva, lies near the center of the South Pacific.
 You can’t drive or fly there.
-It took a decade of self-discovery and a treacherous, five-year sailing odyssey for me to find my way.
+It took a decade of self-discovery and a five-year sailing odyssey for me to find my way.

 Surviving Sexual Assault